roiperlman/express-version-router/README.md

 ```typescript
 app.use('/testRoute', new VersionRouter(routeVersions).routeRequestByVersion)
 ```
-The router can be configured with a custom error handler for the version matching stage of the
+The router can be configured with a custom error handler for the version matching stage
 ```typescript
 app.use('/testRoute', new VersionRouter(
   routeVersions,